 I've always been fascinated with signs, symbols and exotic looking alphabets from other cultures.
-As a child I would draw magical things and play with secret languages and codes that I created - and who can say if we create it or draw these creations from other realms?
-Every thought and idea we have could be seen as channeled.
+As a child I would draw unicorns and other magical things and play with secret languages and codes that I created - and who can say if we create it or draw these creations from other realms?

-Until the day came when I could feel the art wanting to come back online.
+At some point, art wanted to come back into my life - it always happens when something is meant for us.
 My soul was nudging me.
 She was whispering into my ears:

 "Draw me.
 Explore me.
 Give me a shape, give me a form.
 Make me alive."